For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

 We deliver our collaboration programs in English as well as in other languages through simultaneous interpretation.

-Since 2019, we have partnered with funders, networks, and teams around the world to co-design programs that fit their unique needs.
-Here are a few examples.
+Since 2004, we have partnered with funders, networks, and teams around the world to co-design programs that fit their unique needs.
+Here are a few recent examples.

 .png?width=1058&height=716&name=Coaching%20website%20images%20(5).png)